-This section enables you to set up Newscoop to operate on two servers at once, which is a safety feature in case of hardware or network problems.
+The first option on this final tab enables you to set up Newscoop to operate on two servers at once, which is a safety feature in case of hardware or network problems.

 Selecting the Yes radio button for the option Setting up a Newscoop Replication Server? displays four fields: